 The water treatment function incorporates treatment plant and untreated supply operations.
-Our program involves water quality monitoring and maintenance services to ensure the delivery of healthy and efficient systems.
+Our programme involves water quality monitoring and maintenance services to ensure the delivery of healthy and efficient systems.

 Water that passes through our system originates from groundwater sources and dam and reservoir catchments.